scrow/WX4AKQ_Offline_Tools/README.md

 ## Using Vagrant

 For users without an existing local web server, a `Vagrantfile` is provided for use with the [Vagrant](http://www.vagrantup.com) virtualization environment.
+Please note that Vagrant is dependent on a virtualization environment (either VMWare or Virtualbox) so you must have one of those installed *before* installing Vagrant.
+[Virtualbox](http://www.virtualbox.org/) is available for free and is compatible with Windows, Mac, and Linux operating systems.

-To use Vagrant, extract the project files to a folder on your machine, for example, `/home/ab1cde` or `C:\skywarn`.
+To use a Vagrant virtual machine as your local server, extract the project files to a folder on your machine, for example, `/home/ab1cde` or `C:\skywarn`.
 Then from a terminal or command prompt, navigate to that folder and run `vagrant up`.

 The first time you run this command, Vagrant will download and configure your virtual machine.
 This will require an Internet connection, and the time required will vary depending on the speed of your Internet connection and the capabilities of your computer.